github/docs/content/github/administering-a-repository/defining-the-mergeability-of-pull-requests/troubleshooting-required-status-checks.md

 ## Handling skipped but required checks

-When you enable protected branches, you have a option of selecting checks which should pass mandatorily before the Pull Request can be merged into the branch with such rule.

-However, it may happen that the status check is skipped on some Pull Requests which don't require it.
-For example you may skip a Node.JS test on a Pull Request which fixes a typo in your README File (and doesn't touch the JS & TS Files at all !).
+It may happen that the status check is skipped on some Pull Requests due to path filtering but it is required.
+For example you may skip a Node.JS test on a Pull Request which fixes a typo in your README File (and doesn't touch the JS & TS Files in the `scripts` folder at all !).

 Now if that check is required and it gets skipped probably because it's not needed, then the check's status would be shown as pending (because it's required) and you won't be able to merge the Pull Request.

-Here is a simple workaround for that.
 Suppose you have a workflow which is required to pass as given below :

 ```yaml
 name: ci